-Fusarium solani is one of the most isolated soils borne pathogens causing root rot and black rot in faba bean worldwide with yield reduction upto 45% [27, 28] They found that black root rot (Fusarium solani) is known to cause great yield losses in faba bean, especially in the highlands of Ethopia.
+Fusarium solani is one of the most isolated soils borne pathogens causing root rot and black rot in faba bean worldwide with yield reduction upto 45% [27, 28] They found that black root rot (Fusarium solani) is known to cause great yield losses in faba bean, especially in the highlands of Ethiopia.
 These results also coincide with that of [29]

 4.1 Genetic Divergence

 Based on the divergence study, 47 faba bean genotypes involved in the present study were grouped into 16 clusters.
 Clustering pattern revealed the presence of considerable amount of genetic diversity in this material.
 In general, intra cluster distances were relatively lower than inter cluster distances showing the genotypes included within a cluster were genetically less diverse than the genotypes included in different clusters [30,31].
-Cluster pattern indicated that cluster 1st was among the largest one having 18 genotypes followed by cluster III with 7 genotypes, Cluster II, IV, V, VI, VII, VIII, IX, X with 2 genotypes each and cluster XI, XII, XIII, XIV, X, XI with 1 genotype each.
+Cluster pattern indicated that cluster I was among the largest one having 18 genotypes followed by cluster III with 7 genotypes, Cluster II, IV, V, VI, VII, VIII, IX, X with 2 genotypes each and cluster XI, XII, XIII, XIV, X, XI with 1 genotype each.

 4.1.1 Intra and inter cluster distances